Four Ways an International Finance and Investments Specialization Pays Off for MBA Students

 Finance can be a great area for MBA students to focus on

 Do you have a good head for figures?
 Are you always on the lookout for new opportunities?
 Do you like the idea of working with organizations in a wide range of sectors?
-If so, pursuing an International Finance and Investments specialization might be for you.
+If so, pursuing an International Finance and Investments specialization might be the right thing for you.

 The International Finance and Investments specialization is available to IBSA Dual Degree Master’s Program students at the University of North Carolina Wilmington in the USA.
 Read on to learn what it can offer you.